pustotnik/zenmake/docs/buildconf-taskparams.rst

 toolchain
 """""""""""""""""""""
     Name of toolchain/compiler to use in the task.
-It can be any system compiler that is supported by Waf or toolchain from custom :ref:`toolchains<buildconf-toolchains>`.
+It can be any system compiler that is supported by ZenMake or a toolchain from custom :ref:`toolchains<buildconf-toolchains>`.
     There are also the special names for autodetecting in format ``auto-*`` where ``*`` is a 'lang' feature for programming language,